How much fertilizer does canola need?

 Canola in Western Canada generally needs nitrogen, phosphorus and sulphur fertilizer each year, and a small percentage of fields will also benefit from a potassium application.
 Nutrients in soil and crop residue will provide some of that need.
 The rest will come from fertilizer.
 A fertilizer program based on yield goals, 4R practices and current soil nutrient levels will improve profitability.

-Nitrogen
+Nitrogen (N)

 Overall need

+Soil tests will also indicate organic matter.
 Mineralization of soil organic matter (OM) will provide available nitrogen to the crop, but the amount varies widely based on soil type, soil OM levels and moisture.
 In general, OM can generate 6 to 30 pounds of available nitrogen per acre for each percentage point of OM.
 Rigas Karamanos uses 14 lb./ac. per OM%.
 Of that amount, only 80% is available to the crop that year.
 Using Karamanos’s number, soil with 4% OM will supply 45 lb./ac. of N through the growing season (4 x 14 x 0.80 = 45).
 He adds that mineralization can increase by up to 25% with more than average moisture and be 25% lower in drier conditions, which makes predicting mineralization rates a challenge.

-Losses should also be considered.
 High straw loads and poor fertilizer placement (such as broadcasting) mean more N than normal may be immobilized or temporarily tied up early in the season when canola is needing nitrogen.
 North Dakota State University (NDSU) estimates about 30 lb./ac. of N is immobilized for every ton per acre of cereal straw.

-Of the N canola takes up, around 70% is removed with the seed and 30% is returned to the field in the residue.
 Try the new removal calculator.
 Note, the calculator rates are based on the 75th percentile numbers, not the average removal rates.

 Canola Encyclopedia chapter on nitrogen management

-Phosphorus
+Phosphorus (P2O5)

 Overall need

-If soil tests show available P levels at less than 10 parts per million (20 lb./ac.), this is considered “low” and growers may want to use a rate higher than crop removal to build soil reserves.
+If soil tests show available phosphate levels at less than 10 parts per million (20 lb./ac.), this is considered “low” and growers may want to use a rate higher than crop removal to build soil reserves.
 At a soil test of 10-20 ppm, rates that match removal are recommended.

-Harvested canola removes an average of 0.67 lb./bu., so a 50 bu./ac. canola crop could remove 33.5 lb./ac. of phosphate, based on the new guidelines.
 When planning phosphate fertilizer applications, note that a safe seed-placed rate of 20 lb./ac. of phosphate will ensure that canola has access to phosphate fertilizer and the benefit of early pop up.
 This is especially important when seeding into cool soils with low P levels, into soils with pH outside the sweet spot of 6.5-7, and in short-season areas.
 The rest can go with the nitrogen blend placed outside the seed row, ideally in a band.

 Canola Encyclopedia chapter on phosphorus management

-Sulphur
+Sulphur (S)

 Overall need